efdevcon/DIPs/DIPs/DIP-71.md

 ### Resource Requirements from DevConnect Organizers

+**ASAP: need help added to Zupass Whitelist**
+- Zupass integration on Agora is deployed but doesn't work in production because Zupass' security policy doesn't allow our domain.
+We opened a detailed request to whitelist our domain: https://github.com/proofcarryingdata/zupass/issues/2213.
+The needed change on Zupass side is very quick (just some config).

 **Communication Support**
 - Promote the landing page on DevConnect’s social media channels before and during the event to encourage participation.
 - Share conversation links in official DevConnect group chats to invite attendees to join the discussions.